aaronkollasch/jupyter-o2/README.rst

 Requirements and compatibility
 ------------------------------
 * python 2.7 or 3.6 (tested)
-* Pexpect
+* pexpect.pxssh
 * POSIX: Jupyter-O2 has been tested on MacOS.
-It may work on Linux and it would likely require both Cygwin and a Cygwin version of Python to work on Windows (for Pexpect and SSH).
+It may work on Linux, and on Windows it requires Cygwin and Cygwin's version of Python.

 Optional installs
 ------------------------------